QiKatherine/QiKatherine.github.io/content/post/The-little-schemer-note-3-3.md

 ; -> boeuf
 {{< /highlight >}}

 Let's try writing it.
-The `(lookup-in-entry)` works this way: the function checks every names with input from the first list, and return the corresponding value in the second list.
+The `(lookup-in-entry)` works this way: the `(eq?)` checks input with every element in name lists, and return the corresponding value in the second list.
 (Remember we always need to return `('())` first if the input is null.)

 {{< highlight scheme >}}